 While in college, Landon appeared with the Northwestern Jazz Small Ensembles and Jazz Orchestra, most notably in April 2016 alongside saxophonist Branford Marsalis, as well as in the pit orchestras playing saxophone and clarinet for productions of The Wild Party, A Funny Thing Happened on the Way to the Forum, Hair, and Sweet Charity.
 He was also featured in the 2016 Sarah Siddons Award Concert, where he performed alongside honoree Brian D’Arcy James.

 In addition to his performing and writing abilities, Landon actively works as a copyist in the Chicagoland area, where his regular clients include prominent conductor/arranger Cliff Colnot and GRAMMY-winning composer Augusta Read Thomas.
 Additionally, he served as a copyist for the Lyric Opera’s production of Matthew Aucoin’s chamber opera Second Nature.

-A former student of Dr. Mallory Thompson, Landon is the conductor and music director of Northwestern’s 75th annual Dolphin Show, the nation’s largest student produced musical, presenting Little Shop of Horrors.
-March 2017 will see Landon leading the production on tour through Bosnia in Herzegovina, where Landon and the company of The Dolphin Show will present clinics and performances of Little Shop in Sarajevo, Banja Luka, and Doboj.
+A former student of Dr. Mallory Thompson, Landon is an adept conductor of various ensembles, including in the world of musical theater.
+In 2017, he was the conductor and music director of Northwestern’s 75th annual Dolphin Show, the nation’s largest student produced musical, presenting Little Shop of Horrors.
+In March 2017, Landon led the production on tour through Bosnia in Herzegovina, where Landon and the company of The Dolphin Show presented and performances of Little Shop in Sarajevo, Banja Luka, and Mostar.